Neural network (machine learning): Historical foundations and the Dartmouth proposal

-Deep learning breakthroughs in the 1960s and 1970s
+1960s and 1970s

-Fundamental research was conducted on ANNs in the 1960s and 1970s.
-The first working deep learning algorithm was the Group method of data handling, a method to train arbitrarily deep neural networks, published by Alexey Ivakhnenko and Lapa in the Soviet Union (1965).
-They regarded it as a form of polynomial regression, or a generalization of Rosenblatt's perceptron.
-A 1971 paper described a deep network with eight layers trained by this method, which is based on layer by layer training through regression analysis.
-Superfluous hidden units are pruned using a separate validation set.
-Since the activation functions of the nodes are Kolmogorov-Gabor polynomials, these were also the first deep networks with multiplicative units or "gates."
+Fundamental research was conducted on NNs in the 1960s and 1970s.
+The first working deep learning algorithm was the group method of data handling, a method to train arbitrarily deep neural networks, published by Alexey Ivakhnenko and Valentin Lapa in the Soviet Union (1965).
+They regarded it as a form of polynomial regression, generalizing Rosenblatt's perceptron.
+A 1971 paper described a deep network with eight layers trained by this method, training layer by layer via regression analysis.
+Superfluous hidden units were pruned using a separate validation set.
+The activation functions of the nodes were Kolmogorov-Gabor polynomials, the first deep networks with multiplicative units or "gates".

-The first deep learning multilayer perceptron trained by stochastic gradient descent was published in 1967 by Shun'ichi Amari.
-In computer experiments conducted by Amari's student Saito, a five layer MLP with two modifiable layers learned internal representations to classify non-linearily separable pattern classes.
-Subsequent developments in hardware and hyperparameter tunings have made end-to-end stochastic gradient descent the currently dominant training technique.
+The first deep learning multilayer perceptron (MLP) trained by stochastic gradient descent was published in 1967 by Shun'ichi Amari.
+In computer experiments conducted by Amari's student S. Saito, a five layer MLP with two modifiable layers learned internal representations to classify non-linearily separable pattern classes.
+Subsequent developments in hardware and hyperparameter tuning made end-to-end stochastic gradient descent the dominant technique for reducing loss (error).

 In 1969, Kunihiko Fukushima introduced the ReLU (rectified linear unit) activation function.
-The rectifier has become the most popular activation function for deep learning.
+ReLU is the most common activation function.

-Nevertheless, research stagnated in the United States following the work of Minsky and Papert (1969), who emphasized that basic perceptrons were incapable of processing the exclusive-or circuit.
-This insight was irrelevant for the deep networks of Ivakhnenko (1965) and Amari (1967).
+Nevertheless, research stagnated in the United States after Minsky and Papert (1969), who emphasized that perceptrons were incapable of processing the exclusive-or circuit.
+However, this insight was irrelevant for the deep networks of Ivakhnenko (1965) and Amari (1967).

-In 1976 transfer learning was introduced in neural networks learning.
+In 1976, transfer learning was introduced.

-Deep learning architectures for convolutional neural networks (CNNs) with convolutional layers and downsampling layers and weight replication began with the Neocognitron introduced by Kunihiko Fukushima in 1979, though not trained by backpropagation.

 Backpropagation

+Interest in neural networks revived during the 1980s because of the novel backpropagation algorithm, which allowed multi-layer neural networks to be trained efficiently by propagating error gradients backward (from output back to input) through network layers.
 Backpropagation is an efficient application of the chain rule derived by Gottfried Wilhelm Leibniz in 1673 to networks of differentiable nodes.
-The terminology "back-propagating errors" was actually introduced in 1962 by Rosenblatt, but he did not know how to implement this, although Henry J. Kelley had a continuous precursor of backpropagation in 1960 in the context of control theory.
-In 1970, Seppo Linnainmaa published the modern form of backpropagation in his Master's thesis (1970).
+The terminology "back-propagating errors" was introduced in 1962 by Rosenblatt, but he did not describe how to implement this.
+Henry J. Kelley developed a precursor of backpropagation in 1960 in the context of control theory.
+In 1970, Seppo Linnainmaa published the modern form of backpropagation in his master's thesis (1970).
 G.M.
 Ostrovski et al. republished it in 1971.
-Paul Werbos applied backpropagation to neural networks in 1982 (his 1974 PhD thesis, reprinted in a 1994 book, did not yet describe the algorithm).
-In 1986, David E. Rumelhart et al. popularised backpropagation but did not cite the original work.
+Paul Werbos applied backpropagation to neural networks in 1982 (his 1974 PhD thesis, reprinted in a 1994 book, did not describe the algorithm).
+In 1986, David E. Rumelhart, et al., popularized backpropagation but did not cite the original work.